 Fanaticism: not merely a proponent of some philosophical, political, or religious movement, the fanatic takes their adopted beliefs to ridiculous extremes.
-They do all they can to support their pet movement, often going well beyond the bounds of legality in order to do so.
-Few tasks are so low that a fanatic will refuse to engage in them in order to further the 'cause', whatever it may be.
+They do all they can to support their pet movement, often going well beyond the bounds of legality to do so.
+Few activities are so low that a fanatic will refuse to engage in them to further the 'cause', whatever it may be.

 Frenzied: inherently dangerous, a character with the frenzied quirk lives to fight and hurt others, often to the point of slaying them!
 In combat, a character with the frenzied quirk must pass a Willpower ACT roll at -2 RS to avoid succumbing to it.
 If this ACT fails, they gain a +1 RS to their Melee trait, but an accompanying -1 RS to their Intellect value, and won't stop fighting his or her foe(s) until no one is left standing.

 At this point, the frenzied character, if they wish to stop, must pass another Willpower ACT, this time at a -4 RS.
 If this second ACT roll fails, the character cannot stop until they've slain everyone present that they perceive as a threat.
 This includes anyone attempting to 'break up' the action or otherwise prevent them from terminating their opponents, and lasts for the duration of combat plus 1d10 turns.